TejasNarkhede/LearnQuick/DSA/Dsa_Notes.md

 ## Recursion [^](#get-started)
 Recursion is the technique of making a function call itself. (directly or indirectly)

+**Halting Condition:** When function stops calling itself.

+### Why?
+- Helps solve complex problems
+- Can convert recursive functions into iterative functions, vice-versa
+- Space Complexity is not constant
+- Break complex problems into smaller solutions

+### **Recursive formula: Recurrence relation \( Fn = (n-1) + F(n-2) \)**

+### How to approach recursion
+- Break problems into smaller issues
+- write recurrence relation
+- Draw recursive tree
+- TREE
+  - Observe Flow
+  - Identify left/right tree calls
+  - use debugger
+- Observe how value returns (dont forget to return if void)

+### **When you have return type make sure you return it**

 ### Bit Manipulation

 #### Decimal To Binary